explore

 Trekking Poles

-With all the elevation gain and loss on the TMB trekking poles are an absolute necessity.
+With all the elevation gain and loss on the TMB, hiking poles are an absolute necessity.
 I found them particularly nice to have on the decent.
 When you’re not using them, you’ll hardly even notice that the Leki Micro Vario Carbon Trekking Poles are there!
 Made with an ultralight carbon construction, and featuring a completely collapsible folding design, these poles are a backpacker’s best friend.

 Hydration

 The Big Zip EVO reservoir has your back on hot days of outdoor adventuring.
 The hydration reservoir has a clean taste, quick flow rate, and I’ve never had it leak in my pack – which is about all you can ask for!
-You can refill your water at the refugios.
+You can refill your water at the refugios (TMB refuges).

-For a more comprehensive gear list, check out my complete Hiking and Camping Gear Guide!
+For a more comprehensive gear list of what to pack for the Tour Du Mont Blanc, check out my complete Hiking and Camping Gear Guide!
 In that post you will find everything you need to get out into the mountains safely and comfortably.

 Please note that some of the links above are affiliate links, and I may earn a small commission on any purchase made – at no additional cost to you.
 I use that income to help fund this website and I really appreciate your support!
 As always, all ideas and opinions expressed in this post are entirely my own.
 Thank you for your support! – jess